harrycresswell/harry/content/writing/page-site-params.md

   card_image = "img/card-image.png"
 ```

-Notice Site Params are stored under the `[params]` keyword, whereas pre-defined Site variables, such as `baseURL`, sit at the top level.
+Notice these custom Site parameters are stored under the `[params]` keyword, whereas pre-defined Site parameters, such as `baseURL`, sit at the top level.

 For the sake of clarity, when working with TOML data I prefer to indent any params I add.
 However, it’s not necessary and won’t effect the structure of your data.

-To access Site Params, Hugo provides the [`.Site.Params` varaible](https://gohugo.io/variables/site/#the-siteparams-variable).
+To access Site parameters, Hugo provides the [`.Site.Params` Method](https://gohugo.io/variables/site/#the-siteparams-variable).

 Consider the *layouts/partials/head.html* template below.